thehonorguard/mkdocs/docs/RoleGuide/medic.md

 High HR: between -15 and -35
 6 injections to overdose
 Lingers 2 minutes
 Don't bother with these.
-In real life they are used to stabilise a heart rate, but there is no such system in ace medical.
+In real life they are used to stabilize a heart rate, but there is no such system in ace medical.
 They can counter epi overdose.
 But since you will only overdose after 10 injections, it's really not worth it.
 If you really want, you should carry a maximum of 1.

 ## Triage